Welcome to the Lake Wausau Association Website

 Thank you for visiting us and for your interest in Lake Wausau!

-Please note we are also on Facebook... you can follow us at Facebook: Friends of Lake Wausau.
+Please also follow us on Facebook at Facebook: Friends of Lake Wausau.

-Lake Wausau Evaluation Project Nears Completion - Public Discussions for Development of the Lake Management Plan are Scheduled
+Lake Wausau Evaluation Project - Public Discussions Process for Development of the Lake Management

 We are pleased to share that our lake evaluation project is near completion and we are in the process of developing the formal Lake Management Plan (LMP), which will be our roadmap for maintaining, preserving, and improving Lake Wausau and its environment.
 The LMP is expected to be formalized and adopted by LWA by December 31, 2017.
 The public is invited to be involved in the development process.
 Please see our PRESS RELEASE pertaining to the public process for developing the formal Lake Management Plan for Lake Wausau, as well as the Proposed Process for Developing the Lake Management Plan.
 Dates and details for upcoming public meetings and agenda items/materials can be found at our Calendar of Events.
 See details below for a recap of the public meetings held.

 Recap of Public Discussion on September 27, 2017

 The first public discussion was held on Tuesday, September 27th.
 The discussion topics focused on a review of the aquatic plant surveys, strategies for the prevention and early response steps for aquatic invasive species, and fishery and habitat community and recommendations for improvements.
 Biologists and resource specialists shared data collected and recommendations, and responded to questions and suggestions.
 The meeting agenda and presentation materials can be found below for downloading and printing:

 - Aquatic Plant Survey Results Presentation - (Nancy Turyk, UWSP & Chris Hamerla, Golden Sands RC&D)

 - Update on Fish Community and Recommendations - (Al Niebur, Wisconsin DNR)